emilywei4/bioinformatics-portfolio/README.md

 # UCSD Bioinformatics Portfolio

 This repository contains selected projects from my **B.S. in Bioinformatics at UC San Diego**.
-Projects are organized by course, with 2–3 highlighted assignments per class.
+Projects are organized by course, with important assignments highlighted per class.

 ## Courses